SAP/odata-vocabularies/UI.md

 [DataFieldDefault](UI.xml#L1136) *(Experimental)*|[DataFieldAbstract](#DataFieldAbstract)|<a name="DataFieldDefault"></a>Default representation of a property as a datafield, e.g. when the property is added as a table column or form field via personalization<p>Only concrete subtypes of DataFieldAbstract can be used for a DataFieldDefault.
 For type `DataField` and its subtypes the annotation target SHOULD be the same property that is referenced via a path expression in the `Value` of the datafield.</p>
 [Criticality](UI.xml#L1268) *(Experimental)*|[CriticalityType](#CriticalityType)|<a name="Criticality"></a>Service-calculated criticality, alternative to UI.CriticalityCalculation
 [CriticalityCalculation](UI.xml#L1273) *(Experimental)*|[CriticalityCalculationType](#CriticalityCalculationType)|<a name="CriticalityCalculation"></a>Parameters for client-calculated criticality, alternative to UI.Criticality
+[OrderBy](UI.xml#L1278) *(Experimental)*|PropertyPath|<a name="OrderBy"></a>Sort by the referenced property instead of by the annotated property<p>Example: annotated property `SizeCode` has string values XS, S, M, L, XL, referenced property SizeOrder has numeric values -2, -1, 0, 1, 2.
+Numeric ordering by SizeOrder will be more understandable than lexicographic ordering by SizeCode.</p>

 ## <a name="HeaderInfoType"></a>[HeaderInfoType](UI.xml#L40)